okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-widget-sign-in-email/main/index.md

 </div>

-### 2. User submits to verify their identity by email
+### 2. The user selects email verification

 After the user selects **Next**, the widget displays a page allowing the user to verify their email.
 Email is the only available authenticator because

-* the only authenticator the user is enrolled in is email
+* email is the only authenticator the user is enrolled in
 * the org's application integration policy allows for only one authentication factor type

-To continue the email verification, the user selects the **Send me an email** button.
+The user selects the **Send me an email** button to continue the email verification.

 <div class="half">